Tazovsky/shiny-req-example/README.md

-Examples of use "shiny::req" function.
+Examples of use `shiny::req` function.